Brendan Rodgers Preview, Player Props: Rockies vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff leads the league with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the White Sox has a collective 9.5 K/9, the third-best in the league.

-- The White Sox have a 4.59 team ERA that ranks 22nd across all MLB pitching staffs.
+- The White Sox have a 4.67 team ERA that ranks 25th among all MLB pitching staffs.

-- His most recent appearance came on Saturday against the Milwaukee Brewers, when the right-hander tossed 4 1/3 innings, surrendering four earned runs while giving up five hits.
+- Scholtens (1-5 with a 3.20 ERA and 40 strikeouts in 56 1/3 innings pitched) gets the start for the White Sox, his sixth of the season.

-- The 27-year-old has put up a 4.58 ERA and 9.3 strikeouts per nine innings across 22 games this season, while allowing a batting average of .224 to opposing hitters.
+- The right-hander's most recent appearance was on Saturday against the Milwaukee Brewers, when he went 6 1/3 innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.